 The Bösendorfer piano, on the other hand, does sound a bit “softer” to the ear, but also brings a very comforting warmth to the sound.
 You might even notice that the piano sounds a bit deeper compared to the CFX sample.

-Below, please take a moment to view the some of the best selling digital pianos on Amazon, and see how well they stack up to the two digital pianos we discuss in depth in today’s article.
+Below, please take a moment to view the some of the best selling digital pianos online, and see how well they stack up to the two digital pianos we discuss in depth in today’s article.

 The Sounds of the Yamaha CP4